sayzlim/sayzlim.github.io/source/_posts/2014-07-21-building-keyboard-maestro-macros-tips.md

 If you haven’t built a macro, or you simply don’t know what to build, I’ll share some tips that can help you getting started with this set of tools.

 > %sidenote%
-> **New to Keyboard Maestro?** Check out this [introduction guide](https://brooksreview.net/2012/11/km-basics/ "The Keyboard Maestro Basics — The Brooks Review") by Ben Brooks.
+> **New to Keyboard Maestro?** Check out this [introduction guide][1] by Ben Brooks.
 You’ll be able to follow the rest of this article once you’ve read the guide.

 ## Assign Hot Key to Cancel All Macros

-[ ![Keyboard Maestro: Assign hot key to cancel global macros][img] ](http://images.sayzlim.net/2014/07/keyboard_maestro_cancel_macros.jpg "Keyboard Maestro: Assign hot key to cancel global macros")
+[ ![Keyboard Maestro: Assign hot key to cancel global macros][image-1] ][2]

-[img]: http://images.sayzlim.net/2014/07/keyboard_maestro_cancel_macros.jpg "Keyboard Maestro: Assign hot key to cancel global macros"

 When building a macro, the expectation and result may differ.
-This global hot key ensures that you can cancel all the running macros to prevent damage to your works, escape [infinite loop](http://en.wikipedia.org/wiki/Infinite_loop "Infinite loop - Wikipedia, the free encyclopedia") — thus avoid the urgency to restart your Mac.
+This global hot key ensures that you can cancel all the running macros to prevent damage to your works, escape [infinite loop][3] — thus avoid the urgency to restart your Mac.

 ## Build the Simplest Macro
 The point is to be familiar with the available actions in Keyboard Maestro.
 My first macro resizes an image in Photoshop into multiple sizes and exports it to Desktop.
 As I grow accustomed with the actions library, I expand the macro to batch processing all the images from the source folder, rename them orderly, and save them into result folder.